 *As of this writing – these are accurate.
 Cornerstone Support is not responsible for decisions based on this web content – please consult legal counsel before implementing based on information in this guide*

 In this article, we’ll break down some of the most important rules within the Fair Debt Collection Practices (FDCPA), as well as why the act was needed in the first place.

 Then, we’ll discuss some of the penalties debt collection agencies may incur for failing to follow the FDCPA and how “zombie debt” applies to the act.

 Last, we’ll talk about the future of debt collection practices and then end with some of the more interesting and unique debt collection laws by state.

-But first, here is a little background on the history of debt collection over the years.
+But first, here is a little background on the history of debt collection and debt collection laws over the years.